3 Accessibility Mistakes Almost Every Designer Makes

 2. Designing for One Type of Disability

 When designing for accessibility, it’s important to remember that you’re building a website for people with different abilities.

-You aren’t just building a website that has high color contrast for people with visual impairments; there’s a wide spectrum of disabilities, and each one carries its own accessibility considerations.
+It's not enough to build a website with high color contrast for people with color vision deficiency (also known as color blindness); there's a wide spectrum of disabilities, and each one carries its own accessibility considerations.